tereom/tereom_site/content/resume/service.md

 I participate as R instructor with the Mexican Community of Bioinformatics Software Developers (CDSB) and with the Mexican Network for Bioinformatics (RMB).

 [UseR!
 2021](https://user2021.r-project.org/) (Jul 2021).
-I volunteered as abstract reviewer, zoom host, *marmot* (helping attendees find their way during the conference), and *Early-Career R Users* award reviewer.
+I participated on UseR!
+2021 [Program Committee](https://user2021.r-project.org/about/program-committee/), as part of the Abstract Review Committee and the Award Review Committee.
+I also volunteered as zoom host and *marmot* (helping attendees find their way during the conference).

 Escuela AME (Sep 2019).
 Co-organized a 3 day workshop on Data Science, the offer included workshops in Bayesian Statistics, Spark and Data Analysis.